jgato/jgato/random_docs/Tips, tricks and troubleshooting Assisted Installer.md

 You have to SSH into the host which is the boostrap, and it contains the assisted-service.

-> ToDo: Some of the commands could not be 100% accurate or contain typos.
-I have to reproduce that on envs where I could get back the commands

 #### How to know the installation status:

 You can get the validation info of each host: